Call or text Daniel Kreith 24/7 on 086 076 2191

 Why the Judge and Jury are Important

-It is important to remember that both the judge and jury are bound by the law and must base their decisions solely on the evidence presented in court.
-As a defendant, it is your right to have a fair trial and to be represented by competent legal counsel who can present your case in the best possible light.
+Together they help ensure justice is served, examining the evidence and making impartial decisions.
+Both are bound by the law and must base their decisions solely on the evidence presented in court.
+As a defendant you have the right to a fair trial and to be represented by competent legal counsel who can present your case in the best possible light.

 Conclusion

-If you are facing criminal charges in Ireland, it is essential to understand the role of the judge and jury in your trial.
-By understanding their functions and responsibilities, you can better prepare for your case and ensure that your rights are protected.
-A fair trial requires both sides to present their case and the judge and jury to make impartial decisions based solely on the evidence presented in court.
-With the help of an experienced criminal defence solicitor, you can navigate the legal system and fight for the best possible outcome in your case.
+Understanding the roles of the judge and jury helps you prepare for your case and protect your rights.
+A fair trial requires both sides to present their case and the judge and jury to decide impartially on the evidence.
+With an experienced criminal defence solicitor you can navigate the system and work towards the best possible outcome.